venkatarun95/6.829-pset2-3/README.md

 --------------------

 If you wish to contact the course staff regarding the psets (e.g. to ask for extensions), please include the keyword '6.829-PSET2' or '6.829-PSET3' in the subject online.

+# Useful commands
+# for xdisplay from ssh
+export DISPLAY=localhost:10.0